Monday, January 4, 2021

 HashMap in Java calculates hash based on the key of the inserted (key, value) pair and store its elements according to that.
 So essentially HashMap is an unordered collection but you may come across a scenario when you want to sort HashMap in Java.

-Sorting on HashMap can be done on either key or value, in this post we’ll see ways to sort HashMap in Java based on its keys or on its values.
+Sorting on HashMap can be done on either key or value, in this post we’ll see ways to sort HashMap in Java based on its keys or on its values using TreeMap, TreeSet and by using Java Stream API.

 If you have to sort HashMap on keys in Java, simplest option is to convert your HashMap to a TreeMap.